The Physics of Fast Radio Bursts: General constraints on the models

 \subsection{Ordered magnetic fields and strengths}

 The fact that FRB emission is linearly polarized with a high polarization degree poses a generic constraint, namely, there must exist ordered magnetic fields in the FRB emission region.
 Indeed, current leading models to interpret FRBs invoke either magnetospheres of magnetized central engines or relativistic shocks with ordered magnetic fields.
+See \citet{quzhang23} for a survey of various emission mechanisms to produce high polarization in FRBs.

 Further constraints on the strength of magnetic fields have been discussed in the literature \citep{kumar17,lyutikov17}.
 The argument is that the electromagnetic wave energy density in the emission region should not exceed the magnetic energy density of the emitter in the same region before the FRB is emitted.
 Such a constraint can be placed if the FRB emission originates from dissipation of magnetic fields, or the magnetic field in the emission region confines the generated FRB emission.
 Note that such a condition in general is not always necessary for producing intense electromagnetic radiation.
 For example, the fireball model for GRBs does not require to abide by such a condition, with the electromagnetic energy of radiation generated from the thermal energy or the dissipated kinetic energy in the fireball \cite{zhang18}.
 In the case of coherent radiation, on the other hand, many models require that ordered $B$ fields should remain ordered during the emission processes.
 As a result, such a condition is quite relevant.